etelford38/PPMS_data_acquisition/README.md

 1. Run “PPMS_Load_Instruments.py” by clicking on the tab, and then hitting the aquamarine play button on the top toolbar.
 A small pop-up titled “RoyLab - Load Instruments” should appear on the screen after a few seconds.

-2. To load the instruments you want to use:
+2. To load the instruments you want to:
     - Check the box on the left side
     - Select the instrument you want to load from the drop-down menu.
     - Name this instrument something useful for you to refer to.